24PearlStreet Workshops and Events

 Biography

-Paul Lisicky’s seven books include Later: My Life at the Edge of the World, The Narrow Door, Unbuilt Projects and Lawnboy.
-His work has appeared in The Atlantic, Conjunctions, The Cut, Fence, The New York Times, Ploughshares, and elsewhere.
-His honors include fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the Fine Arts Work Center, and the Rose Dorothea Award from the Provincetown Library.
-He is a Professor of English in the MFA Program at Rutgers University-Camden, where he is editor of StoryQuarterly.
-His seventh book, The Sky in It: A Life with Joni Mitchell, is forthcoming from HarperOne.
+Paul Lisicky is the author of seven books including Song So Wild and Blue: A Life with the Music of Joni Mitchell, Later: My Life at the Edge of the World, and The Narrow Door.
+His work has appeared in The Atlantic, Conjunctions, Fence, The New York Times, The Offing, Ploughshares, and elsewhere.
+His honors include fellowships from the Guggenheim Foundation, the NEA, and the Fine Arts Work Center, and the Rose Dorothea Award from the Provincetown Library.
+He is currently a Professor in the MFA Program at Rutgers University-Camden.
+He splits his time between Brooklyn and Louisiana.

 24 Pearl Street